SEL-Columbia/infrastructure-planning/missions/LocalDefaults-20160613.md

 I might need a step by step document that shows how to convert parameters from the old NetworkPlanner to the new infrastructure-planning system.

+20160617-1300 - 20160617-1600: 3 hours

+Let's first finishing implementing estimate_consumption_from_connection_type.
+Then we'll finish with the JSON parameters for Senegal and Nigeria so that the system is ready for testing by Naichen, Shaky, Edwin and then we'll call it a day.

+It looks like I had the original estimate_consumption return arrays of values by year.

+    connection_count_by_year
+    consumption_in_kwh_by_year

+I think this was because I wanted some downstream values to compute things year by year, such as perhaps the recurring cost of low voltage line.
+However, for various reasons we decided to use only the maximum value.
+At the same time, I would like to preserve the yearly values just in case someone wants to use these later.

+Let's aim to finish estimate_consumption_from_connection_type by 2pm.
+Then I'll have two hours to finish the JSON parameters

+    Option 1: Identify connection type components then add them together.
+    _ Option 2: Convert everything into yearly values then add them together.

+20160617-1530

+We finished estimate_consumption_from_connection_type.

 # Tasks

     Check which Senegal defaults correspond to old defaults from network-planner Draft JSON file from Senegal defaults in configuration file Draft JSON file from Nigeria defaults
-    Revise parameter defaults to fit Nigeria defaults

-    Draft step by step tutorial for converting from old NetworkPlanner parameters to new infrastructure-planning parameters
+    Revise parameter defaults to fit Nigeria defaults Draft step by step tutorial for converting from old NetworkPlanner parameters to new infrastructure-planning parameters